artela-network/artela-docs/docs/develop/guides/reentrancy-guard/index.md

 ```

-Also, if you don't have a test token in your account, please join [our discard](https://discord.com/invite/artela)
+If you don't have a test token in your account, please join [our discard](https://discord.com/invite/artela)
-，require testnet faucet。.
+，require testnet faucet.

+If you lack test tokens, request some in our [Discord]((https://discord.com/invite/artela)) testnet-faucet channel.

-## 3. Create Smart Contract
+## 3. Create Smart Contracts

 #### 3.1 contracts/curve.vy

 This is a simplified version of Curve smart contract implemented with vyper.
 Similar to the Curve pool, it has two
-methods: add_liquidity and remove_liquidity, which are both guarded by the same reentrant lock.
-AddLiquidity and
+methods: `add_liquidity` and `remove_liquidity`.
+Both are guarded by the same reentrant lock. `AddLiquidity` and
-RemoveLiquidity events will be emitted when corresponding method gets called.
+`RemoveLiquidity` events will be emitted when corresponding method are called.

 ``` python
 event AddLiquidity: